 Dead Weight Report: Week 2 Droppables

-Whether they were chosen for the starting lineup or parked on the bench, we all had players who underperformed in Week 1.
-Should you hang on to them for another week or cut them loose now?
+We all had players who underperformed in Week 1, regardless of whether they were in our starting lineups or safely on the bench.
+Should you keep them for another week or cut them loose now?

-In this weekly article, I’ll comb through the weak and underwhelming performances to see who’s droppable in favor of some waiver wire magic.
-There are many variables in determining a player’s remaining worth, including their own production, offense and health, to name a few.
+In this weekly article, I’ll sort through the weak and meager performances to see who’s droppable in favor of some waiver wire magic.
+There are many variables in determining a player’s remaining worth, including their own production, offense and health, just to name a few.
 All will be taken into consideration when determining each week’s dead weight.

 You won’t find any monster names on here yet since one week is just not enough time to bail on a high draft pick, but there will be bigger names in the weeks to come.
 If you're looking for players to stash, I've got you covered there as well.